gzhawk/FTDI-EVE-xDEMO/README.md

 c.
-Execute "RunMe.bat" to build the related image, and please DO read the words it gives out. c.1 DO change the define in platform.h depend on your real system
+Execute "RunMe.bat" to build the related image, and please DO read the words it gives out.
+d.
+DO change the define in platform.h depend on your real system
     e.g. LCD resolution: '320x240', '800x480', EVE version: '80X', '81X', etc.
-c.2 DO change the define in UI.h depend on what demo you would like to
+e.
+DO change the define in UI.h depend on what demo you would like to
     play.
 For example, active UI_AVI and comment others, and make sure you know the code limits while playing UI_AVI: it only works on DEF_81X under the LCD_WVGA resolution.

-d.
+f.
 All the code are under the root directry of FT800, others like "STM32F4", "VC2010Express", etc. is compile platform related, you can ignore them.

-e.
+g.
 This series of software is developed base on the learning from SampleApp, SampleApp would have full supported function, and may relatively easy be supported by R&D
    (since SampleApp was developed by them, while this series